teambqaS1/Bqa-Repo/README.md

 # Bqa-Repo
-This repo is created for bqas1 team for Testathon
+This repo is created by bqas1 team for Testathon